-If you click on the link below, you will find instructions and more to make a jar of hope.
-I have also included free printable kitchen instructions, labels and tags in plain and pretty format to help you along.
-You can make these to help us or in the bigger scheme of things, make them to hand out in your own community to relieve hunger.
+If you click on the link below, you will find the recipe, instructions and more to make a jar of hope.
+I have also included free printable kitchen instructions that can be placed somewhere to help you along, labels and tags in plain and pretty format are also ready for you to print and apply to the jars.

-Thank you for taking the time to read this far, I sincerely hope you do not shy away.
+Thank you for taking the time to read this far.

 Much love to you and yours, may you remain blessed and grateful.

 Our recommendation lists makes it easier to find the perfect products to have some retail therapy and fun.
 There are more than 30 categories.
 Click on any image below to view.